 - Self-acceptance means going easy on yourself and being on your own side.
-You may not be enthused about the cellulite on your thighs, but it doesn't mean you have to trash yourself over it.
+You may not be stoked about the cellulite on your thighs, but it doesn't mean you have to trash yourself over it.
 Why not be a compassionate, supportive friend to yourself?

 - Self-acceptance doesn't mean loving or condoning everything about your current self or situation.
 You can totally be accepting, but also acknowledge you have things you want to change.
 It just means that while things are the way they are, you'll be okay with them.
 E.g., "I hope to lose some weight over the next few years, but until I do, I may as well accept that for now I'll be heavier, and try to like myself anyway."

 The tone you take with yourself when you're accepting of your looks is sometimes misunderstood.
-The word 'love' is often thrown around, as in "Love your body, no matter what you look like!"
+The word "love" is often thrown around, as in "Love your body, no matter what you look like!"
 That can make people think of the enthusiastic, gushing type of love, as in, "I love going out of town on long weekends!"
 The idea of "loving" the fact that you have a gummy smile or bags under your eyes can be hard to swallow.
-When you unconditionally love your body, it's more like the love you might have towards a family member.
+When you unconditionally love your body, it's more like the love you might have toward a family member.
 You don't always agree with everything they do, but in the end you're in their corner.
 Your body may not always look the way you want, but it's the only one you have, so you should try to accept it.
 Also, as weird as this sounds, your body wants the best for you.
 It's not your enemy.
 All its functions are there to keep you going.
-Even when it does things you don't want it to, like adding on weight, as far as it's concerned it's trying to help out by building up reserves for leaner times.
+Even when it does things you don't want it to, like adding weight, as far as it's concerned it's trying to help out by building up reserves for leaner times.

 Indirectly let the air out of your insecurities by generally doing things to improve your mood, take care of yourself, and get your life together in other ways

 Whatever our insecurities are, they tend to get stronger when we're feeling depressed, stressed, and anxious, and recede when we're happier and on top of things.
-Many people with body image struggles have noticed that if they start suddenly thinking "I'm fat" or "I'm too old" it's often a signal that they have another issue in their lives they need to attend to, like that they're feeling overwhelmed at work that week.
+Many people with body image struggles have noticed that if they start suddenly thinking "I'm fat" or "I'm too old" it's often a signal that they have another issue in their life they need to attend to, like that they're feeling overwhelmed at work that week.

-It doesn't address their root cause, but you can turn the volume on your insecurities down by generally doing things to boost your overall mood and quality of life.
+It doesn't address their root cause, but you can turn down the volume on your insecurities by generally doing things to boost your overall mood and quality of life.
 You don't have to do all of these, but generally the more the better: